Verville Sport Trainer AT

-The Verville Sport Trainer AT was a two-seat tandem biplane designed by Alfred V. Verville as a civilian version of the YPT-10 primary trainer, intended to appeal to the wealthy private owner.
+The Verville Sport Trainer AT is a two-seat tandem biplane designed by Alfred V. Verville as a civilian version of the YPT-10 primary trainer, intended to appeal to the wealthy private owner.

 The White Aircraft Company bought the rights to the AT in 1939.

 Civilian version

 The Sportsman, as it was also known, offered excellent flight characteristics and good stability, due in part to the design of the lower wing.
 With leather trim, battery with starter, and navigation lights, the Sport Trainer sold for $5,250.
 There were 10 manufactured.
 The owner of serial number one was Eugene Francis May.

 One AT was built for NACA testing in 1930, and was designated the AT-4.
 It had modified wide landing gear with added fittings for pontoons, which may or may not have been used.
 The colors were a blue fuselage, silver wings, yellow stripe.
 Special equipment included: EDO pontoon fittings with structural bearing, steel interplane struts.
 On 31 January 1931, test pilot Lou Meister bailed out of this plane after entering an unrecoverable spin.
 He died when his parachute did not fully deploy after bailing out.

 One AT was modified in 1931 for Lycoming Manufacturing Company of Williamsport, Pennsylvania.
 It was designated the LT Sportsman.
 It was fitted with a 210 hp Lycoming R-680.

 Kenneth Parker, the son of George Safford Parker, founder of Parker Pen Company owned an AT.